Lycodon carinatus

 Lycodon carianatus is a snake of the Colubridae family.
 It is endemic to the island of Sri Lanka.
-The snake is commonly known as the Sri Lankan Wolf Snake, and as දාර කරවලා (Daara Karawala) or දාර රදනකයා (daara radanakayaa) in Sinhala.
+The snake is commonly known as the Ceylon wolf snake, and as දාර කරවලා (Daara Karawala) or දාර රදනකයා (daara radanakayaa) in Sinhala.

 Description

 Dorsal side black with 19 distinct white rings.
 These may be reduced or completely absent in adults.
 Black bands extend to venter, but are fairly diffuse.
 Scales are keeled and dull in appearance.
 Midbody scale rows 17-19.
 Ventrals 180-202.
 Subcaudals entire 42-64.

 Ecology

 Nocturnal and terrestrial, hiding under rubble in forests during the day.
 Diet comprises frogs, geckos, skinks and small non-venomous snakes.

 Reproduction

 Lycodon carinatus is oviparous, laying 4 to 7 eggs at a time.